 The default download format is MP3, and this is probably what you want.
 These files play back beautifully in iTunes, Windows Media Player, your iPhone/Android phone, etc. and include high quality cover art, accurate artist and track names, and lyrics when available.
 Our MP3s use variable bit-rate encoding (VBR) to shrink the size of the files while maintaining the highest quality, so you get fast downloads and can fit more cool island songs on your iPhone.

-You can also download in FLAC, ALAC (Apple Lossless), AAC, or Ogg Vorbis format.
+You can also download in FLAC, ALAC (Apple Lossless), AAC, Ogg Vorbis, WAV and AIFF formats.
 These options are, as we say in the interface, for "audiophiles and nerds."
 If you aspire to become either, this isn't a bad place to start.

 When you download an album from Bandcamp, it arrives on your computer in a compressed format called zip.
 Before you can add the music to your library and listen to it, you'll need to decompress, or "unzip" it.
 Doing so is very easy: